Trump environmental agency to scale back U.S. water protections

 “That was a rule that basically took your property away from you.
 As long as I’m president, government will never micromanage America’s farmers,” Trump said on Sunday in a speech at the American Farm Bureau’s annual meeting in Texas.

-The replacement rule will offer a narrower definition of which waters to be protected, excluding certain types of waterways like seasonal streams and wetlands.
+The replacement rule will roll back protections going back decades and offer a narrower definition of which waters to be protected, excluding certain types of waterways like seasonal streams and wetlands.

+Ahead of the announcement, industry groups praised the move while environmental groups criticized it.

+Anne Bradbury, chief executive officer of the American Exploration & Production Council, an industry group of independent energy drillers, praised the administration for giving “regulatory certainty to expand and responsibly develop our vast natural resources” in an “environmentally protective way.”

 “This all-out assault on basic safeguards will send our country back to the days when corporate polluters could dump whatever sludge or slime they wished into the streams and wetlands that often connect to the water we drink,” said Janette Brimmer, an attorney with Earthjustice.